python/typing-council/README.md

 before being submitted for a decision.

 Before the Council makes a decision, the community should get a chance to weigh in.
-The procedure for requesting a specification change is:
+The procedure for requesting a specification change without a PEP is:

 1. Post on [discuss.python.org](https://discuss.python.org/c/typing/32)
    about the topic